fastlane/docs/docs/create-action.md

 - Access the API of a third party service, the third party service should own and maintain the action
 - Complex actions, that will require a lot of work to maintain in the future
 - Everything that isn't mobile developer related

-## Extract your action as a fastlane plugin

-TODO